 During our time in Bad Hofgastein, we will explore the area through a variety of exciting walks which may include one of more of the following examples.

-The Hüttenkogel.
-This walk is ideal for a clear day as we make our way to fantastic views at the Hüttenkogel view point by continuing upwards from the top of the Graukogel chairlift.
+The Hüttenkogel: This walk is ideal for a clear day as we make our way to fantastic panoramic views at the Hüttenkogel view point by continuing upwards from the top of the Graukogel chairlift.
 A perfect photo opportunity to capture the beautiful lush rolling valleys and the dramatic mountainous back drop.
-We will then follow the trails through the pine forest to the middle station of the chair lift.
+We will follow the trails through the pine forest to the middle station of the chair lift back to Bad Hofgastein.

 We say goodbye to Austria and transfer by road to Munich or Salzburg Airport for our return flight to the UK.

 Almorama Card and Gastein card